OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 The manipulated data can be training data, but also in-context-learning data that is used to augment the input (e.g. a prompt) to a model with information to use.

 Example 1: an attacker breaks into a training set database to add images of houses and labels them as 'fighter plane', to mislead the camera system of an autonomous missile.
 The missile is then manipulated to attack houses.
 With a good test set this unwanted behaviour may be detected.
 However, the attacker can make the poisoned data represent input that normally doesn't occur and therefore would not be in a testset.
 The attacker can then create that abnormal input in practice.
 In the previous example this could be houses with white crosses on the door.
-See [MITRE ATLAS - Poison traing data](https://atlas.mitre.org/techniques/AML.T0020)
+See [MITRE ATLAS - Poison trainingdata](https://atlas.mitre.org/techniques/AML.T0020)

 Example 2: a malicious supplier poisons data that is later obtained by another party to train a model.
 See [MITRE ATLAS - Publish poisoned datasets](https://atlas.mitre.org/techniques/AML.T0019)